-terpretation.
-The share, $\xi$ , of buyers with zero joining costs may be enrolled in the platform automatically for various reasons.
+Beyond merely embedding these two canonical cases, this specification has a natural interpretation.
+The share, ξ , of buyers with zero joining costs may be enrolled in the platform automatically for various reasons.
 For instance, they may sign up for a travel or shopping platform by simply not un-checking a box during some previous online purchase.
 Similarly, they may sign up for a payment platform, without making any concerted effort to do so, by virtue of of holding a bank account.
-Meanwhile the share, $(1 - \xi)(1 - \phi)$ , of buyers with prohibitively high joining costs may include groups such as those with foreign billing addresses or insufficient documentation who are ineligible to sign up for the platform.
+Meanwhile the share, $(1 - \xi)(1 - \phi)$, of buyers with prohibitively high joining costs may include groups such as those with foreign billing addresses or insufficient documentation who are ineligible to sign up for the platform.15

-As in Subsection 5.2, we focus on the case of linear demand for the good; i,e., the distribution, G, of valuations for the good is uniform over the interval $[0, \overline{v}]$ .
-We further assume that buyers joining costs and valuations for the good are independently distributed.
+As in Subsection 5.2, we focus on the case of linear demand for the good; i.e., the distribution, G, of valuations for the good is uniform over the interval $[0, \overline{v}]$.
+We further assume that buyers